Last Updated: January 6, 2025

 Charting the Course: Sequence Activities and Milestones

-Sequencing is akin to charting a course through treacherous waters, where the sequence of each leg, from one milestone to the next, must be carefully plotted.
-Microsoft Project offers four main types of navigational routes: Finish to Start (FS), Start to Start (SS), Finish to Finish (FF), and Start to Finish (SF), each representing a different way to sail from one point to another.
+Sequencing is like charting a sailing trip, where the sequence of each leg, from one milestone to the next, must be carefully plotted.
+Microsoft Project offers four main navigational routes: Finish to Start (FS), Start to Start (SS), Finish to Finish (FF), and Start to Finish (SF).
+Each represents a different way to sail from one point to another.

 Like the tide's ebb and flow, each route can include lead or lag time, allowing for periods of swift passage or necessary doldrums.
 A captain must always ask: How do the currents flow between these points, and how do they affect our journey?